ALTERNATIVE CAREERS FOR DOCTORS

 Delivering medical support to the British Army, the Royal Navy, and the Royal Air Force (RAF).
 Primarily, doctors in the Army are also officers and provide medical care for soldiers and their families.
 You may apply at any stage of your medical career and is possible to arrange as a short-term commitment only. www.healthcareers.nhs.uk

 The Independent Assessment Services (delivered by ATOS) and MAXIMUS recruit doctors to carry out assessments for the Department for Work and Pensions (DWP).
 Therefore, they may determine a client’s entitlement to Employment and Support Allowance

 The civil service includes a number of different departments, agencies and public bodies.
 For example, they could include the Department of Health, Healthcare Commission, Health Protection Agency, Medical Research Council.
 Interestingly, civil service separate entry routes for experienced professionals and a fast track route of entry for graduates. www.gov.uk

 A doctor of any speciality whose work includes both patient care and research alongside teaching and lecturing.
 The integrated academic pathway offers a route into academics medics at any stage of their career. www.healthcareers.nhs.uk

-Clinical forensic medical examiner (forensic physician)
+Clinical Forensic Medical Examiner (forensic physician)

 Work can range from dealing with patients in police custody to victims of sexual offences.
 The majority of forensic medicine is within private companies.
-This may include companies such as as Mountain Healthcare, Mite, G4 and CRG.
+So this may include companies such as as Mountain Healthcare, Mite, G4 and CRG.
 Most of these companies provide training to doctors after completion of FY2. www.forensic-science-society.org.uk

 Health Service Management